Collective motion planning for a group of robots using intermittent diffusion: Abstract

 \section{Abstract}

-In this work we establish a simple yet effective strategy, based on optimal transport theory, for enabling a group of robots to accomplish complex tasks, such as shape formation and assembly.
+In this work we establish a simple yet effective strategy, based on intermittent diffusion, for enabling a group of robots to accomplish complex tasks, shape formation and assembly.
 We demonstrate the feasibility of this approach and rigorously prove collision avoidance and convergence properties of the proposed algorithms.